 In addition to the simplification of initial applications, the President’s memorandum makes other changes to the hiring process.
 For instance, time limits aim to make the entire process, from the posting of the job announcement to the new employee’s first day, much shorter.
 While that process could previously take more than 200 days, the memorandum sets a time limit of 5 months, shaving a couple of months or more off the time that many applicants have to wait.

 If you haven’t actually done so, imagine applying for a federal job under the old process.
 Not only could you wait months between the time you apply until the time you start your new job, you would also be virtually in the dark the entire time.
 That’s another problem the President’s memorandum addresses: Now updates are sent to applicants via email, so that they know where their application is in the review process.

-What this means for you: You won’t submit your application only to not hear anything about it for months.
+You won’t submit your application only to not hear anything about it for months.
 You’ll be able to track where you are at in the hiring process, as well as know that a decision will be reached within a reasonable amount of time.

 Making an Offer

 One final change that the memorandum made was to eliminate the Rule of 3.